Physicist91/dvfp/README.md

-# Deep Learning for fine-grained classification
+# Deep Learning for fine-grained visual classification

 Here we implement the hottest state-of-the-art techniques for fine-grained classification.